J.G.G. v. Trump: Trump having signed the presidential proclamation

 In an interview on March 21, in response to a question about Boasberg describing the proclamation invoking the AEA as having been "signed in the dark", Trump responded: "I don't know when it was signed, because I didn't sign it ...
 Other people handled it, but Marco Rubio has done a great job and he wanted them out and we go along with that."
 The White House then stated that Trump "was obviously referring to the original Alien Enemies Act that was signed back in 1798", and that Trump had signed the March 14 proclamation invoking the Alien Enemies Act.

-Calls for impeaching the district court judge
+Actions against Boasberg

 In the week of March 17, Trump said that Boasberg was a "Radical Left Lunatic Judge" and called for his impeachment.
 CNN said that many of his rulings in the past have aligned with Trump's interests, including giving lenient sentences to January 6 rioters, and quoted one former DOJ prosecutor as saying "Boasberg is the opposite of a radical judge".
 On March 18, Representative Brandon Gill of Texas filed articles of impeachment against Boasberg alleging "abuse of power".
 US Supreme Court Chief Justice John Roberts issued a "rare public rebuke" saying that the appeals process, not impeachment, was the way to respond to an unfavorable ruling.

-Misconduct complaint

-On July 28, the Justice Department filed a misconduct complaint against Boasberg with DC Circuit Chief Judge Sri Srinivasan.
-The complaint alleged Boasberg attempted to improperly influence Chief Justice Roberts and other judges at a March 11 meeting of the Judicial Conference of the United States by expressing his belief the Trump administration would disregard rulings of federal courts and trigger a constitutional crisis.
-The complaint linked Boasberg's judicial conference statement with his rulings in J.G.G. v.
-Trump, and sought a public reprimand and a referral to the Judicial Conference so it could consider recommending his impeachment.
-The complaint drew on a leaked memorandum that said Boasberg was relaying concerns from his DC District Court colleagues, and that Roberts responded he was hopeful this would not come to pass.

-Under the Judicial Improvements Act of 2002 (28 U.S.C., Chapter 16), the chief judge of the circuit has the power to dismiss or conclude the proceeding, or appoint a special committee to investigate the facts and allegations in the complaint.
-If a special committee is appointed, it must conduct an investigation and file a report with the judicial council of the circuit.
-Legal scholar Steve Vladeck criticized the complaint as baseless and anticipated it would be dismissed, but expressed concern that it was intended to "discredit the federal judiciary" and chill judges' speech.
+The administration also filed a misconduct complaint against Boasberg.